mmeurer00/parent_path_backend/README.md

 ## <h1>👪 Parent Path  👶</h1>

- Parent Paths is a React Redux application, allowing users to find resources, as well as make posts to notify other parents about resources/opportunities found for families.
-The user may save posts.
+ Parent Paths is a React Redux application, allowing users to find resources for families.
+As well as make posts to notify other parents about resources/opportunities found for families, and save other posts.
 Parent Path's Backend is a Ruby on Rails API, while [Parent Path's Frontend](https://github.com/mmeurer00/parent_path) consitst of HTML, CSS, and React.js, communicating with API.